Medical expert of the article

 - a - ceftriaxone or cefotaxime,

-- b - some experts recommend the addition of rifampicin,
+- b - some experts recommend additional use of rifampicin,

-- in - newborns and children, monotherapy with vancomycin can be prescribed, if Gram staining does not reveal gram-negative microbes
+- c - vancomycin monotherapy can be prescribed to newborns and children if Gram staining does not reveal gram-negative microbes

-In the treatment of primary community-acquired bacterial meningitis, drugs are used to suppress multiresistant Streptococcus pneumoniae, since in the presence of S. Pneumoniae resistance to benzylpenicillin, third-generation cephalosporins are the most appropriate treatment regimen.
-Considering the fact that epidemiological data on the relevance of multidrug-resistant S. Pneumoniae in the etiological structure of bacterial meningitis have not been sufficiently studied, the advisability of including vancomycin in the regimens of starting therapy of this group of patients is justified by the extraordinary importance of adequate starting therapy.
-However, according to some domestic authors, the incidence of multidrug-resistant S. Pneumoniae in the etiologic structure of bacterial meningitis is less than 1%, which calls into question the advisability of using vancomycin in regions where there is evidence of a low occurrence of such strains of pneumococci.
+In the treatment regimens of primary community-acquired bacterial meningitis, drugs are used to suppress multidrug-resistant Streptococcus pneumoniae, since in the presence of resistance of S. pneumoniae to benzylpenicillin, 3rd generation cephalosporins are the most sufficient treatment regimen.
+Considering the fact that epidemiological data on the relevance of multidrug-resistant S. pneumoniae in the etiologic structure of bacterial meningitis have not been sufficiently studied, the advisability of including vancomycin in the regimens of initial therapy for this group of patients is justified by the extraordinary importance of adequate initial therapy.
+However, according to some domestic authors, the frequency of occurrence of multidrug-resistant S. pneumoniae in the etiologic structure of bacterial meningitis is less than 1%, which casts doubt on the advisability of using vancomycin in regions where there is information about the low incidence of such pneumococcal strains.

-In regimens for the treatment of secondary meningitis associated with CCT or neurosurgical operations, vancomycin / linezolid is used against staphylococci with resistance to oxacillin.
+In the treatment of secondary meningitis associated with TBI or neurosurgical operations, vancomycin/linezolid is used against staphylococci that are resistant to oxacillin.
 Overcoming this type of resistance with ß-lactam antibiotics (penicillins, cephalosporins, carbapenems) is impossible, and the use of vancomycin should be considered as a forced measure.
-With respect to methicillin-susceptible strains of staphylococci, the clinical efficacy of β-lactam antibiotics is substantially higher, so it is advisable to use this group, primarily oxacillin, and vancomycin should be discontinued.
+With respect to methicillin-sensitive strains of staphylococci, the clinical efficacy of ß-lactam antibiotics is significantly higher, therefore it is advisable to use this group, primarily oxacillin, and vancomycin should be discontinued.

-Recommendations for the antimicrobial therapy of bacterial meningitis, based on microbiological data and the definition of sensitivity to antibiotics
+Recommendations for antimicrobial therapy of bacterial meningitis based on microbiological data and antibiotic susceptibility testing

 Streptococcus pneumoniae